Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

-The incredible Britney Spears has had a musical career spanning twenty years.
+The incredible Britney Spears has had a musical career spanning over 20 years.
 Her impressive resume includes nine studio albums, six of which topped the Billboard 200 charts.
 What has always been interesting with the "Pop Princess" was her musical style evolution over her career.
-Spears went from a bubblegum pop teen, to girl next door, to sexy and sensual vixen.
+Spears went from a bubblegum pop teen to girl next door to sexy and sensual vixen.
 She has a staying power that few can match.
 Let's delve into the first half of her everlasting career and take a look at the albums that made her a star.

 ...Baby One More Time (1999)

-On January 12, 1999 17-year-old Britney Spears released her debut album ...Baby One More Time.
-Just a few months prior, Spears burst onto the music scene with a lead single of the same name.
+On January 12, 1999, 17-year-old Britney Spears released her debut album ...Baby One More Time.
+Just a few months prior, she had burst onto the music scene with a lead single of the same name.
 The song, which was originally written for R&B group TLC, became a smash hit and reached number 1 in every country it charted in.
-An accompanying music video also garnered heavy media attention, and featured Spears as a student from a Catholic high school, who daydreams that she is singing and dancing throughout the school.
-The single would help cement Spears' place in pop music.
+An accompanying music video also garnered heavy media attention and featured Spears as a student from a Catholic high school, who daydreams that she is singing and dancing throughout the school.
+The single would help cement Spears's place in pop music.

-The young songstress would go on release an additional 4 singles: "Sometimes", "(You Drive Me) Crazy", "Born To Make You Happy", and "From The Bottom Of My Broken Heart."
+The young songstress would go on to release an additional four singles: "Sometimes," "(You Drive Me) Crazy," "Born to Make You Happy," and "From the Bottom of My Broken Heart."
 Upon the album's release, reactions from critics were mixed.
 Some felt it was premature and juvenile, while others praised it for its fun dance tracks.
 The album debuted atop the US Billboard 200, and was certified 14x platinum (diamond) certification in the United States, with over 14 million albums sold.
 To date, ...Baby One More Time has sold 25 million copies worldwide.

 With this debut album, Spears was credited with influencing the revival of teen pop, and quickly became labeled as the "Princess of Pop."
-Other artists such as Christina Aguilera, Jessica Simpson, the Backstreet Boys, and *NSYNC would also be apart of the teen pop movement of the late 90's and early 2000's.
+Other artists such as Christina Aguilera, Jessica Simpson, the Backstreet Boys, and *NSYNC would also be a part of the teen pop movement of the late 1990s and early 2000s.

 Oops!...I Did It Again (2000)